proofrock/snapkup/README.md

 *add `-z` if you want to compress the files being backed up*.

+### Get info on a snapshot

+`snapkup.exe -d C:\MySnapkupDir info-snap 0`

+*gives info like: number of files, number of dirs, size, and how much space on backup filesystem will be freed if this snap is deleted.*

+### Get the file list on a snapshot

+`snapkup.exe -d C:\MySnapkupDir list-snap 0`

+*prints a list of the directories and files for a snap.*

 ### Delete it, because... just because.

 `snapkup.exe -d C:\MySnapkupDir del-snap 0`